carbunar/DSG/README.md

 # DSG
-A densest subgraph approach that builds on the greedy technique
+A densest subgraph based approach to partition co-review graphs into worker controlled components.